 - Focused exhibitions of multiple artists demonstrating a cohesive artistic trend or subject matter.

-- A 500 to 1000-word exhibition proposal indicating the visual and conceptual vision of the exhibition and public programs.
+- A 1000-word exhibition proposal indicating the visual and conceptual vision of the exhibition and public programs.

 - Proposed list of works with the title, year, medium and dimensions, with thumbnail images of items to be exhibited uploaded as a PDF.